 Book sales, book fairs, and flea markets can all be textbook sources, but chances are you'll spend a lot of time searching for good textbooks with little to show for your efforts – this is, unless the book sale you're attending is only for textbooks.

-DirectTextbook.com searches more than 200 online stores to find the lowest prices for any given textbook – including sites like Ebay and Half.com – so you can use it to find low prices for the textbooks on your hot list.
+DirectTextbook.com searches more than 200 online stores to find the lowest prices for any given textbook – including sites like eBay and Amazon – so you can use it to find low prices for the textbooks on your hot list.

 Buying used textbooks online is the most convenient option, especially if you do not live near a major campus, and allows you to start slow and learn the ropes of the business.
 In addition, this strategy doesn't require much upfront investment compared to the cash you'll need to compete on campus.